21centuryweather/hackathon-2025-australia-node/README.md

 > [!WARNING]
 > If you fail to specify 'analysis3-25.02' your python session may exit with a segmentation fault when importing the easygems module.

-### 4. Using this python environment inside an ARE jupyter session.
+### 4. Using this python environment inside an ARE JupyterLab session.

-To use this virtual environment inside an ARE jupyter notebook session, you must link the jupyter kernel to a local directory.
+To use this virtual environment inside an ARE Jupyter notebook session, you must link the jupyter kernel to a local directory.
 Type the following commands at a gadi terminal.

 ```
 cd ~/.local/share/jupyter/kernels/
 ln -s /g/data/nf33/public/hackathon-2025/venvs/hackathon_env/share/jupyter/kernels/hackathon_env
 ```

 Now we can start up an ARE session.
-If you are unfamiliar with how to start an ARE notebook, follow [this link](https://access-hive.org.au/getting_started/are/).
+If you are unfamiliar with how to start an ARE JupyterLab, follow [this link](https://access-hive.org.au/getting_started/are/).

 Make sure to choose `nf33` as your project for SU allocation.
 In the storage field, make sure to include: